suneetnangia/server-side-wasm/README.md

 [Host service](host) encapsulates Wasm runtime, this runtime executes [guest Wasm modules](#guest-wasm-modules) which are pre-compiled into Wasm bytecode.
 The service makes use of Rust lang for development, but it could also be developed in any other language which is supported by [Wasmtime SDK](https://docs.wasmtime.dev/lang.html).
 Key responsiblities of this service are:

-- Embeds Wasmtime runtime SDK
+- Embed Wasmtime runtime SDK
 - Configures WASI to
   - Pre-open directory at host machine level to allow Wasm modules to access it.
   - Pre-open network socket and provide its handle to Wasm modules to listen traffic on.
 This is particularly useful if you want to host server in Wasm modules.